 We have built a novel dataset linking the Twitter profiles of 100,000 academics to their respective academic profiles, encompassing data from 12,000 institutions across 174 countries and 19 disciplines.
 The dataset captures all posts, comments, shares, metadata, and social following networks of these accounts from 2016 to 2022.
+We also collected similar scale data for random set of users in the U.S.

 Using scalable large-language model (LLM) based classification techniques, we categorize and label the content, focusing on both the substantive content (the "what") and the language and tone of expression (the "how").
 Our analysis covers topics such as climate crisis, economic policy, cultural dimensions, and the tone of language used.